Understanding Quantum Computing Basics

 Google, IBM, and Microsoft are doing very important work in quantum computing.
 Google says they reached a point of ‘quantum supremacy’.
 IBM is aiming at a very powerful quantum computer.
 Microsoft is giving people access to quantum tools.
 These companies are pushing the field ahead a lot.

-Roles in information technology
+Acronyms in technology

 Share your love